kpwhri/phenorm_predict/README.md

 ## Prerequisites

-1. Create a cohort (e.g., using [SAS code](https://github.com/kpwhri/Sentinel-Scalable-NLP/tree/master/High-Sensitivity-Filter/Programs))
+1. Create a cohort (e.g., using [SAS code](https://github.com/kpwhri/Sentinel-Scalable-NLP/tree/master/High-Sensitivity-Filter/Programs) from Sentinel Scalable NLP github)
-2. Process the corpus output by `04_CLinical_Text_for_NLP.sas` with mml_utils using [configuration files](https://github.com/kpwhri/Sentinel-Scalable-NLP/tree/master/Prediction-Modeling/Anaphylaxis/NLP/configs)
+2. Process the corpus output by [`04_CLinical_Text_for_NLP.sas`](https://github.com/kpwhri/Sentinel-Scalable-NLP/tree/master/High-Sensitivity-Filter/Programs) with [mml_utils](https://github.com/kpwhri/mml_utils) using [configuration files](https://github.com/kpwhri/Sentinel-Scalable-NLP/tree/master/Prediction-Modeling/Anaphylaxis/NLP/configs)
    * A step-by-step guide is provided in the [`mml_utils` documentation](https://github.com/kpwhri/mml_utils/tree/master/examples/phenorm)
-3. Run PheNorm using this code
+3. Run PheNorm using the code in this repository
+   * You will need `R` installed, and the command line examples below use the `Rscript` executable.
+       * On Windows, this will be in, e.g., `C:\R\R-x.y.z\bin`.
    * You will need a selected model and a cutoff.

 ## Applying PheNorm Algorithm